Rendering (computer graphics)

-Rendering is the process of generating a photorealistic or non-photorealistic image from input data such as 3D models.
+Rendering is the process of generating an image from input data such as 3D models.
 The word "rendering" (in one of its senses) originally meant the task performed by an artist when depicting a real or imaginary thing (the finished artwork is also called a "rendering").
-Today, to "render" commonly means to generate an image or video from a precise description (often created by an artist) using a computer program.
+Today, to "render" commonly means to use a computer to generate an image from a precise specification, often created by an artist (or multiple artists) via interactive 3D modeling software.
+Types of images rendered include both still images and frames for films and video games.

+In a computer graphics context, in standard usage, the word "rendering" by itself means rendering 3D scenes, (Note: "Rendering is the process of producing an image from the description of a 3D scene."
+Pharr et al., Physically Based Rendering, The MIT Press, 2023, Introduction) but it is sometimes used with a broader meaning.
+A modifier such as "2D" or "3D" is used when there is potential ambiguity (e.g. 3D rendering).

 A software application or component that performs rendering is called a rendering engine, render engine, rendering system, graphics engine, or simply a renderer.

-A distinction is made between real-time rendering, in which images are generated and displayed immediately (ideally fast enough to give the impression of motion or animation), and offline rendering (sometimes called pre-rendering) in which images, or film or video frames, are generated for later viewing.
+A distinction is made between real-time rendering, in which images are generated and displayed immediately (ideally fast enough to give the impression of motion or animation), and offline rendering (sometimes called pre-rendering) in which images or film frames, are generated for later viewing.
 Offline rendering can use a slower and higher-quality renderer.
 Interactive applications such as games must primarily use real-time rendering, although they may incorporate pre-rendered content.